Mu2e/TrkAna/tutorial/pages/opening.md

 trkana.arrays()[N:M]
 ```

 You may notice that this is slow: one important difference between python and ROOT is that python will automatically ready the whole tree into memory.
-We will come to ways around this.
+In later exercises, we will find ways around this.
 For the time being, we will use the ```filter_name``` argument to the ```arrays()``` function to reduce the amount of data we read in.
 For example:

 ```
 branches = trkana.arrays(filter_name=["/evtinfo.*id/", "/demfit.mom.*/"])